lerer-veracode/Veracode-manual-for-GitHub/README.md

 ### Shared Downloaded Policies for Pipeline Scan
 Pipeline scan today can [download a policy file](https://help.veracode.com/r/Using_Policies_with_the_Pipeline_Scan) based on policies defined in the Veracode Platform.
-We can subsequently use the downloaded policy as an input to the Pipeline scan for the fail/pass condition.
+We can subsequently use a downloaded policy as an input to a Pipeline scan as a fail/pass condition - similar to the Upload-and-Scan logic.

 However, we don't recommended downloading the policy file every time we run a pipeline scan:
 - Policies are rarely changed (compared to the scanned code)
-- Policies are shared across multiple Application meaning, multiple repositories
+- Policies are shared across multiple Application profile - hence, shared between multiple repositories

 ...maybe we can store it in a shared location...and alias their name to protect from policy name change...